- 17 July 2018 Study identifies key parameters for carrying out reliable market studies on nanomaterials

 - 26 April 2018 Improved clarity on nanomaterials in the EU - Member States vote to amend REACH Annexes

 The REACH Committee has voted to amend REACH Annexes to explicitly address nanoforms of substances.
 The specific requirements will address the knowledge gap on which substances registered under REACH are placed on the market as nanomaterials and in which quantities.
-We will also know more about their basic characteristics, their uses and how to handle them safely.

 - 24 April 2018 Call for evidence on possible restriction of microplastics